-Dr. Christine L. Ruva is an Associate Professor of Psychology and area chair.
+Dr. Christine L. Ruva is a Professor of Psychology and area chair.
 She held the position of Assistant Professor on the University’s Tampa campus from August 2001 to 2003.
 In December 2001, Dr. Ruva obtained her PhD in Psychology from the University of South Florida in the area of Cognitive and Neural Sciences.
 She taught a variety of psychology courses as a graduate student on the Tampa campus earning three awards for teaching excellence.
 Dr. Ruva obtained her BA from the University of Tampa.
 After receiving her BA degree she worked as a probation and parole officer for the state of Florida where she held the position of sex offender specialist.

 Broadly construed, Dr. Ruva’s research interests fall in the area of Psychology and Law.
 More specifically, her research focuses on applying principles of memory, social perception, and group decision-making to the areas of jury decision-making and eyewitness testimony.
 Dr. Ruva’s dissertation focused on the effects of negative pretrial publicity and jury deliberation (collaborative memory) on a juror’s ability to discriminate between information obtained during trial and information gained prior to trial (source monitoring).
 Her thesis focused on jurors’ perceptions of a child eyewitness as a function of age and speech style.
 Her current research continues to examine the effects of both positive and negative pretrial publicity on jury decision making and how the deliberation process is affected by exposure to pretrial publicity.

 Dr. Ruva resides in Dunedin, Florida with her husband Ken Banas, an electrical engineer, and their two Bichon Frises.
 When not working they enjoy biking the Pinellas Trail, taking their dogs to Dog Beach and camping in their RV.